Automatic deletions from deployment history

 When deployments are deleted

-Deployments are deleted from your deployment history when you reach 790 deployments.
-Azure Resource Manager deletes a small set of the oldest deployments to clear space for future deployments.
-Most of your history remains unchanged.
+Deployments are deleted from your history when you exceed 775 deployments.
+Azure Resource Manager deletes deployments until the history is down to 750.
 The oldest deployments are always deleted first.

 In addition to deployments, you also trigger deletions when you run the what-if operation or validate a deployment.